liebki/MMOGA-Product-Scraper/README.md

 ## Roadmap

-#### Important
+#### Sorted by importancy
-- Make this thing a real API with many methods etc.
 - Include more pages than just the first page of the search
-- Support the most types of products
+- Support more types of products

-#### Second choice
 - Clean up the code and split it in methods etc.
-- Learn more about parsing HTML etc. using HtmlAgilityPack
+- Learn more about parsing websites etc. using HtmlAgilityPack